How Queensland science makes a difference

 - The QUT Centre for Robotics is working to allow robots to see, to understand their environment using the sense of vision.

 - The Seaweed Research Group is improving environmental, economic and social outcomes through the production of world-class seaweed research and development.

 - Quantum dot solar cell that can be made into thin, flexible films and used to generate electricity even in low-light conditions, developed by researchers at the Australian Institute for Bioengineering and Nanotechnology and the Faculty of Engineering, Architecture, and Information Technology (EAIT).

-- The Materials Science and Engineering Faculty, in coloration with German industrial giant Siemens, is developing superconductor technology to enable dense currents to be carried with virtually no energy loss and could reduce the size and weight of conventional motors by more than 30 per cent.
+- The Centre for Materials Science, in collaboration with German industrial giant Siemens, is developing superconductor technology to enable dense currents to be carried with virtually no energy loss and could reduce the size and weight of conventional motors by more than 30 per cent.

-- Production and export of green hydrogen is under investigation by the Institute for Future Environments, in partnership with the Japanese company JXTG.
+- Production and export of green hydrogen is under investigation by the Centre for Clean Energy Technologies and Practices, in partnership with the Japanese company JXTG.

 - The Mount Kent Observatory is at the forefront of planet discoveries working with global partners like NASA, and is Queensland’s only professional research observatory for astronomy teaching and research training.

 Finding Queensland’s institutes, facilities, precincts, laboratories and other research organisations is made easy by searching the Queensland science capability directory.